CUBRID/cubrid-manual/en/sql/tuning.rst

                    cost:  2 card 3
         cost:  572 card 1

-The preceding table is *a*/ and the succeeding table is *b*.
-Since the execution of the succeeding table is repeated as many times as the number of rows of the preceding table due to the nature of the nested loop join, the cost of the succeeding table can be calculated by multiplying the variable cost of the *b* table by the expected number of rows of the *a* table. **CUBRID**/ internally manages fixed costs and variable costs separately, and this information cannot be displayed in the execution plan.
-The variable cost of the succeeding table is approximately *0.553*, and the cost of the succeeding table incurred during the join is 553 when calculated by *0.553 * 1000*, and the final cost is *572*/ when adding the cost of the preceding table *19*/.
+The preceding table is *a* and the succeeding table is *b*.
+Since the execution of the succeeding table is repeated as many times as the number of rows of the preceding table due to the nature of the nested loop join, the cost of the succeeding table can be calculated by multiplying the variable cost of the *b* table by the expected number of rows of the *a* table. **CUBRID** internally manages fixed costs and variable costs separately, and this information cannot be displayed in the execution plan.
+The variable cost of the succeeding table is approximately *0.553*, and the cost of the succeeding table incurred during the join is 553 when calculated by *0.553 * 1000*, and the final cost is *572* when adding the cost of the preceding table *19*.

 .. _query-profiling: